racket/rhombus/enforestation/0000-enforestation.md

     - `proc`: a procedure that takes a list of terms and returns a parsed term

+   The `transformer` structure type is provided by the `enforest/transform` library.

- * A `define-transform-class` macro that defines a syntax class to trigger parsing, given the following:
+ * A `define-transform` macro that defines a syntax class to trigger parsing given the following, which are all optional:

-    - `:form`: the name of the syntax class to define, which matches a `group` shrubbery representation and parses it.
+    - `#:syntax-class`: the name of the syntax class to define (defaults to a fresh name), which matches a `group` shrubbery representation and parses it.
 A match has an `parsed` attribute representing the parsed result.

-    - `form-kind-str`: string used in error reporting.
+    - `#:desc`: string used in error reporting to refer to a form.
+The default is '"form"'.

-    - `name-path-op`: an operator name that is recognized after a name-root identifier for hierarhical name references.
+    - `#:name-path-op`: an operator name that is recognized after a name-root identifier for hierarhical name references.
+The default is `'|.|`.

-    - `transformer-ref`: function that takes a compile-time value and extract an instance of `transformer`, if the value has one suitable for the context, returning `#f` otherwise.
+    - `#:transformer-ref`: function that takes a compile-time value and extract an instance of `transformer`, if the value has one suitable for the context, returning `#f` otherwise.
 Normally, these functions use structure-property accessors.
+The default is `transformer-ref`.

-    - `check-result`: a function that takes the result of an transformer and checks whether the result is suitable for the context, used for earlier detection of errors; the `check-result` function should either raise an exception or return its argument (possibly adjusted).
+    - `#:check-result`: a function that takes the result of an transformer and checks whether the result is suitable for the context, used for earlier detection of errors; the `check-result` function should either raise an exception or return its argument (possibly adjusted).
+A second argument to the function is the procedure that produced the result, which can be used for error checking.
+The default function checks that its first argument is a syntax object and returns it.

+   The `define-transform` function is provided by the `enforest/transform` library.

 ## Prototype implementation examples